 Mental health problems impose a very large burden of disease and are relatively neglected, particularly in the developing world.
 On the other hand, they are generally quite expensive to treat, and so are not as tractable as other cause areas.

 We have identified one major charity which focuses on mental health in the developing world, BasicNeeds.
 BasicNeeds uses a community healthcare model to assist those with mental health problems, their carers, and their families with managing their conditions.
 While we believe BasicNeeds is a well-run organisation, they do not seem as cost-effective as interventions in other cause areas.
 We plan to conduct additional research into StrongMinds, another charity which rolls out community based mental healthcare, with a greater focus on depression.

 Figure 1: Overall Global disease burden of all disease as measured by “Disability Adjusted Life Years (DALYs)”.
 Source: GBD2013

 Mental health and substance disorders represent a substantial proportion of the global burden of disease, accounting for approximately 170 million DALYs (7% of the DALY burden worldwide and 6.5% in developing countries) (see Figure 1).
-Depression, anxiety and drug disorders account for approximately 50% of this burden.
+Depression, anxiety and drug disorders account for approximately 50% of this burden1.

 Neurological diseases (such as Alzheimers, Epilepsy, and Migraine) are categorised separately from mental health and make up an additional 3.5% of the DALY burden.
-DALYs are a combined measure of morbidity and mortality but mental health has a greater impact on morbidity, accounting for 21% of years of life lost with a disability (30% if neurological conditions are included) but under 1% (3% with neurological conditions) of years of life lost to death.
+DALYs are a combined measure of morbidity and mortality but mental health has a greater impact on morbidity, accounting for 21% of years of life lost with a disability (30% if neurological conditions are included) but under 1% (3% with neurological conditions) of years of life lost to death.2

 Figure 2: Mental health disorders and substance abuse are an increasing proportion of the burden of disease in developing countries.
 Source: GBD2013